roman-milk/roman-milk.github.io/the-hitch-hiker.md

+===

- ****** The Hitch Hiker: Cookie ****** byJust_Plain_Bob© We stopped for dinner and gas at a truck stop just outside of Wichita.
+We stopped for dinner and gas at a truck stop just outside of Wichita.
 We had been visiting Cookie's folks in Mulvane and we were headed back home to Denver.
 I was looking forward to getting home to my own bed and not just because I wanted to sleep.
 Cookie's parents live in a house with paper-thin walls and Cookie wouldn't let me make love to her there.
 I had slept next to her, but had gone without sex for the whole nine days we were there and I was hurting.
 I had pulled into a rest stop and had tried to get Cookie into the back seat, but she told me no, "I want it as bad as you do baby, but let's wait until we get home."

  I had gotten up to use the bathroom and when I came back to the table Cookie wasn't there.
 I guessed that she had also gone to the bathroom, but when she hadn't come back after five minutes I began to wonder just where in the hell she had gotten to.
 I was just getting ready to get up and stick my head in the ladies room when the waitress came up to me and handed me a piece of paper.